RobertCraigie/dotfiles/glide/blog.md

 <br>

 I've been daily driving Glide for ~6 months now and while I'm biased, I love it.
 It's still in a very early alpha stage but if you'd like to try it out, you can download it on macOS / Linux [here](https://glide-browser.app/#download).
-I'd recommend checking out the tutorial with `:tutor` to get some bearings, although it's not fully complete yet.
+I'd recommend checking out the tutorial with `:tutor` to get some bearings, although it's far from complete yet.

 p.s. sorry Linux folks, Glide isn't in any package repositories yet, so you'll have to untar it and add set up Glide manually for now.